Zekaric/ProjectMIFF/MIFF_Mixed_Information_File_Format.md

 There will always be a file header so that you can be sure the file you recieved is actually a MIFF file and not some other file.

 ```
-MIFF_TXT n8- 1\n
-[Sub-Format Name] n8- [Sub-Format Version]\n
+"MIFF" \t "." \n
+"1" \t "." \n
+"TXT" \t "." \n
+[Sub-Format Name string] \t "." \n
+[Sub-Format Version string] \t "." \n
 ```

 or

 ```
-MIFF_BIN n8- 1\n
-[Sub-Format Name] n8- [Sub-Format Version]\n
+"MIFF"\n
+"1"\n
+"BIN"\n
+[Sub-Format Name string]\n
+[Sub-Format Version string]\n
 ```

 These lines may look a little odd if you do not know anything about the MIFF format.
-In short the first two lines are MIFF Key Value pairs in Text format.

-First line is the MIFF format and style for the file and the version number of the MIFF format.

-Second line is the sub format of the MIFF file and the version of the sub format.

-"MIFF_TXT" on the first line indicates that after the second line we will see key value pairs in text MIFF representation.
-"MIFF_BIN" means that after the \n of the second line we will see the key value pairs in the binary MIFF representation.

-"n8-" indicates that the version number is a single natural number using 8 Bytes.
-Natural number being unsigned integer if programmers are wondering.

-Currently MIFF is at version 1.
-This will only use whole numbers instead of the usual XX.XX.XX.XX versioning of software.
-This is written as a readable decimal number.

-[Sub-Format Name] will be a UTF8 string and defines the format of what is being stored in the file.
-Do not include spaces in this name.
+Anything in quotes (the quotes will not be written out) is what is seen in the file.

-Like the first line we have a single natural number for version of this sub-format.
+\n means a new line character.

+* **Line 1** - Format of the file.
+MIFF.

+* **Line 2** - Version of the file.
+Version 1.

+* **Line 3** - Representation of the file.
+TXT for text, or BIN for binary.

+* **Line 4** - Sub-Format name.
+A MIFF file is potentially a container for an sub format of the file.

+* **Line 5** - Sub-Format version identifier.

+If the representation is Binary then right after the \n of the fifth line, the binary format will begin.

+If a sub-format name exists it is not limited to any characters.
+A MIFF header is in UTF8 format always.
+The only limit to the format name is that it can not be longer than 255 bytes in length and it cannot contain tabs (\t) or new lines (\n).
+If there are leading and trailing spaces, then that is part of the format name as silly as that may sound.
+Spaces internal to the format name are also allowed and are significant.
+I say 255 bytes instead of characters because in UTF8 one character/codepoint can span multiple bytes.
+So this name can not exceed this byte size.

 ## 2.2 - Content

 Before going into the specifics of the format we will cover some things at a high level.

+### 2.2.1 - Binary Syte Sequences

+Everything within "[]" is a byte sequence of a known size.
+Each byte seqence is separated but in reality it is immediately following the previous byte sequence.
+Nothing extra is added between sequences.

+A byte sequence is "[" [Byte count] ":" [Name of this Byte sequence] "]", where Byte count is a number indicating the number of bytes this sequence uses.

-### 2.2.1 - Numbers
+### 2.2.2 - Numbers

 **Natural numbers** (unsigned integers for programmers) are whole numbers ranging from 0 to some positive max value.